Egypt startups: innovation through revolution

 "If you have a bad team and a great idea, you’re still going to wind up with a lousy company," he said.

-My visit to the startup accelerator was relatively low key, as the next round of companies doesn’t wasn't due to kick off until February but it was filled with the same zeal I’ve seen in other tech hubs: young, smart people working against the odds to try and create something new and innovative.
-Flat6Labs has already graduated 24 companies and nine of these have received a second round of funding.
+My visit to the startup accelerator was relatively low key, as the next round of companies weren't due to kick off until February but it was filled with the same zeal I’ve seen in other tech hubs: young, smart people working against the odds to try and create something new and innovative.
+Flat6Labs has already graduated 24 companies and nine had already received a second round of funding.

 We can expect that number to grow rapidly over the next few years unless something dramatic happens.
 Unfortunately, drama is an everyday part of life in Cairo now.